 If you want to pursue a postgraduate degree from a medical school, you will need to sit the GAMSAT, which is coordinated by ACER (Australian Council for Education Research).
-The test is specifically designed to evaluate a student’s ability to undertake high-level intellectual studies in the field of medicine and health.
+The test evaluates a student's ability to undertake high-level intellectual studies in medicine and health.

-Furthermore, GAMSAT focuses on assessing your critical and analytical thinking skills, along with how you communicate and organize your ideas.
+Furthermore, GAMSAT focuses on assessing your critical and analytical thinking skills and how you communicate and organise your ideas.

 The GAMSAT consists of the following three sections: